joshnuss/design-patterns-in-elixir/README.md

 Design Patterns in Elixir
 ------------------------------

-This a collection of common design patterns you might be familiar, converted to Elixir.
+This a collection of common design patterns you might be familiar with, converted to Elixir.

 Pull requests are very welcome!